Traveling to Portugal with Family: Our Takeaways

 In April 2018, my husband and I did the unthinkable.. and lived to tell about it.

-How did we gather up enough courage to travel with our children, you may wonder.
+But how does one gather up enough courage to travel with our children in the first place, you may wonder.

 In other words, how did we survive?

-I started writing posts on our adventures on joining a large forum of physicians who travel, and because there was interest in my photos and tips, and have thus far been able to cover:
+I started to write posts about our family adventures upon joining a large forum of physicians who travel, and because there was heightened interest in my photos and tips.

 A Bar Mitzvah Abroad: Our Family Trip to Israel in More Than Words (iPhone photography images only)